"""Horizontal and vertical regridding module."""

 return cube

-def _spec_to_latlonvals(*, start_latitude: float, end_latitude: float,
+start_latitude: float,

-step_latitude: float, start_longitude: float,
+step_latitude: float,

-end_longitude: float, step_longitude: float) -> tuple:
+end_longitude: float,

 """Define lat/lon values from spec.